 The next chapters then came very quickly.
-And Westeros’ story was built as he created characters and links between the characters: in the second chapter he wrote, a king arrived, King Robert.
+And Westeros’ story was built as he created characters and links between the characters.
+In the second chapter he wrote, a king arrived, King Robert.
 But where did he come from?
 How did he get on the throne, etc….
-That’s when he thought he would need a map.
-He had a map of Ireland on hand, reversed it and had his first map of northern Westeros.
-Then, little by little, he added elements in the South to his map, and thus, the continent of Westeros was born.
+At some point, he thought he would need a map.
+He had a map of Ireland, put it upside down and had his first map of Westeros.
+Then, little by little, he added elements to his map, and thus, the continent of Westeros was born.
 And the same goes for dynasties and elements of history: the elements gradually came to him as he wrote.

 Thus, when he creates a character, George R. R. Martin never creates it alone, but in a context (the environment in which he lives, his relationships with pre-existing characters).
 He writes not only a book, but a set of 12 intertwined novels (through each Point of View character), which, combined together, form a story.